About

 If you would like to discuss the possibility of working together, I offer a free 15 minute phone call which will allow us to get a sense of one another and to answer any questions you might have.

-I am available both online, nationwide, and in-person, based in Bristol.
+I am available both online, nationwide, and in-person, based in London.

 Fees: